shoumodip/ido.nvim/wiki/ux.md

 When you define a layout, it essentially creates a table in the `ido.layouts` parent table.
 Said table contains the decorations and UX settings you provided.
 Therefore you can change anything at a moment's notice.

-Lastly, if you haven't already, read the [Settings and options](settings.md) documentation.
+Lastly, if you haven't already, read the [Options and varibles](opts_vars.md) documentation.